SeanWelshBrown/portfolio-site/README.md

 My goals for the project were:
 1. To further establish a personal brand and presence online as a developer
-2. To create a clean, readable and inviting UX on desktop or mobile
+2. To learn and practice with GatsbyJS
-3. To learn and practice with GatsbyJS
+3. To create a clean, readable and inviting UX on desktop or mobile
-4. To deepend my knowledge and understanding of static sites, SEO and metadata as a whole
+4. To grow my knowledge and understanding of static sites, SEO and metadata

 ## Built With